agn-7/agn-gazebo/README.md

 ---

 ## Rescue robot exploration Gazebo model
-A Gazebo model in order to prepare an environmental for a rescue robot on [Exploration]() task in a ramped maze map.
+A Gazebo model in order to prepare an environment for a rescue robot on [Exploration]() task in a ramped maze map.

 ### Usage:
 Launch its launch file: